wvissers/openhab2-addons-tuya/README.md

 Unfortunately, the setup may be somewhat complicated, since the protocol is encrypted with AES, and the keys for this communication must be obtained with a little effort to decode the traffic of the app to the cloud.

-Look at these [setup instructions](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) to get the encryption keys and device ids.
+Look at these [setup instructions using Windows](http://www.htgsd.com/information-technology/apple/homekit/how-to-capture-tuya-lan-homebridge-device-devid-and-key-on-windows-10/) or these [setup instructions](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) to get the encryption keys and device ids.

 Please note, that the tuya devices only accept a single connection.
 If you use both the app and openHAB simultaneously, it will not work.